Data Mesh: a Systematic Gray Literature Review: Methodology

 The second set of steps is related to the execution of the review in line with a qualitative analysis methodology.
 Structural coding was used to get an initial overview of the topics, after which descriptive coding was used to summarize parts of the topics.
 Structural coding was used to identify larger text segments on a broad topic.
-Descriptive coding was then used to go more in-depth on these topics by summarizing the basic topic into a word, or short phrase~\cite{saldana2021coding}.
-Coding was performed using Atlas.ti too~\footnote{https://atlasti.com/}.
+Descriptive coding was then used to go more in-depth on these topics by summarizing the basic topic into a word or short phrase~\cite{saldana2021coding}.
+We leveraged Atlas.ti\footnote{\url{https://atlasti.com/}} for the coding process.

 Like~\cite{kumara2021s}, an initial set of 20 sources was randomly selected and analyzed to establish an initial set of codes.
 These were discussed between the first three authors of the paper.
-Once consensus on the initial set of codes was reached, the entire dataset was coded.
-The grouping of codes into topics and the identification of the categories were established through discussion by the first three authors of this paper.
-An example of codes for a single topic of the ``Domain Ownership" category can be seen in~\Cref{tab:exampleCoding}
+The entire dataset was coded once consensus on the initial set of codes was reached.
+The grouping of codes into topics and the identification of categories were established through discussion by the first three authors of this paper.

 We first used the data extracted from the gray literature using the established codes to answer RQ1 and RQ2.
-Next, to address RQ3, we created three reference architectures by mapping our findings to the reference architectures used in service-oriented computing~\cite{papazoglou2008web,Papazoglou2,servicemesh,zhou2002policy,SDSN}.
+Next, to address RQ3, we created three reference architectures by mapping our findings to the reference architectures used in service-oriented computing~\cite{papazoglou2008web,Papazoglou2,servicemesh,SDSN}.
 The first three authors of the paper collaboratively created the reference architectures over a set of meetings.
 The other authors validated such architectures.
 We addressed any discrepancies through discussions.
 We followed a similar approach to answer RQ4.
 We identified the potential research challenges by mapping the difficulties mentioned by the practitioners in the gray articles to the relevant research issues from the service-oriented computing~\cite{Papazoglou2,WeiRe,papazoglou2007service} and data management~\cite{dustdar2012quality,stonebraker2018data,al2019systematic,JANSSEN2020101493}.